drewbharris/node-livectl/README.md

 # node-livectl

-Peer-to-peer MIDI messaging over ~~socket.io~~ UDP (currently in progress), all wrapped in a fancy AppJS wrapper, using mDNS/Bonjour for service advertising and discovery.
+Peer-to-peer MIDI messaging over ~~socket.io~~ ~~websockets~~ UDP, all wrapped in a fancy AppJS wrapper, using mDNS/Bonjour for service advertising and discovery.

 ## Install